Dead language or not, you can still reap plenty of rewards from learning the Roman tongue. Read on to learn how.

 Learning for the Church’s sake.

 Congratulations!
 You just hit the jackpot.
 The church has been teaching and using Latin for 2000 years.
-You have plenty of resources to help you, and you’ll be using it weekly too!
+You have plenty of resources to help you, and you’ll be using Latin weekly too!

 The Latin textbooks I mentioned above use Ancient Roman stories, settings and subjects for vocabulary.
 Those are fine and dandy, but are not the most helpful for mass or reading Laudato Si in the original.
 You’ll want to learn vocabulary that you’ll actually hear around you instead.